mige69/ESP32_ELM327/README.md

 # ESP32_ELM327
-emulateur ELM327 avec un ESP32
+ELM327 emulator with an ESP32.
-Fonction Bluetooth
+Bluetooth function.
-Fonction mise a jour par OTA pendant un laps de temps de 10 minutes après la mise sous tension
+OTA update function for a period of 10 minutes after power on.